-Stock compensation - Prior to fiscal 2006, we accounted for stock-based compensation plans under the recognition and measurement provisions of Accounting Principles Board (APB) Opinion No. 25.
+Stock compensation-Prior to fiscal 2006, we accounted for stock-based compensation plans under the recognition and measurement provisions of Accounting Principles Board (APB) Opinion No. 25.
 Effective January 1, 2006, we adopted the provisions of SFAS 123R using the modified-prospective-transition method.
 SFAS 123R requires companies to recognize the fair-value of stock-based compensation transactions in the statement of income.
 The fair value of our stock-based awards is estimated at the date of grant using the Black-Scholes option pricing model.
 The Black-Scholes valuation calculation requires us to estimate key assumptions such as future stock price volatility, expected terms, risk-free rates and dividend yield.
 Expected stock price volatility is based on implied volatility from traded options on our stock in the marketplace and historical volatility of our stock.
 We use historical data to estimate option exercises and employee terminations within the valuation model.
 The expected term of options granted is derived from an analysis of historical exercises and remaining contractual life of stock options, and represents the period of time that options granted are expected to be outstanding.
-The risk-free rate is based on the U.S. Treasury vield curve in effect at the time of grant.
-We have never paid cash dividends, and do not currently intend to pay cash dividends, and thus have assumed a 0% dividend vield.
+The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
+We have never paid cash dividends, and do not currently intend to pay cash dividends, and thus have assumed a 0% dividend yield.
 If our actual experience differs significantly from the assumptions used to compute our stock-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little stock-based compensation cost.
 In addition, we are required to estimate the expected forfeiture rate of our stock grants and only recognize the expense for those shares expected to vest.
 If the actual forfeiture rate is materially different from our estimate, our stock-based compensation expense could be materially different.
-We had approximately \$114 million of total unrecognized compensation costs related to stock options and RSUs at December 30, 2006 that are expected to be recognized over a weighted-average period of 2.3 years.
-See Note 8 to the Consolidated Financial Statements for a further discussion on stock-based compensation.
+We had approximately \$114 million of total unrecognized compensation costs rela

-Impairment of goodwill and other long-lived assets -We review long-lived assets which are held and used, including fixed assets and purchased intangible assets, for impairment whenever changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
+Impairment of goodwill and other long-lived assets-We review long-lived assets which are held and used, including fixed assets and purchased intangible assets, for impairment whenever changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 Such evaluations compare the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset over its expected useful life and are significantly impacted by estimates of future prices and volumes for our products, capital needs, economic trends and other factors which are inherently difficult to forecast.
 If the asset is considered to be impaired, we record an impairment charge equal to the amount by which the carrying value of the asset exceeds its fair value determined by either a quoted market price, if any, or a value determined by utilizing a discounted cash flow technique.
 Occasionally, we may hold certain assets for sale.
 In those cases, the assets are reclassified on our balance sheet from long-term to current, and the carrying value of such assets are reviewed and adjusted each period thereafter to the fair value less expected cost to sell.